 - The Meka-Bot used by Mickey is a clear expy of Grendizer fused with Great Mazinger.
 It even uses the same weapons and all.

-- The dragon king is named Dredking, a reference to Braiking according to the author.
+- The king of the Ancient Dragons is named Dredking, a reference to Braiking according to the author.

-- Sweet Polly Oliver: Trudy van Tubb is inroduced this way in The New World, having dressed up as a man in order to join Pete's pirate crew.
+- Sweet Polly Oliver: Trudy van Tubb is introduced this way in The New World, having dressed up as a man in order to join Pete's pirate crew.

 - Temporary Substitute: When Donald and Goofy have to return to their homelands at the end of The New World, Minnie and Fethry fill in their places on Mickey's team.